digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 	- #done Geoff-reply UOL Is the answer to this pending the finalisation of the ingest API being developed by Digirati?
 	- #done Leeds Yes, Goobi should create the checksums and store in the METS file.
 		[https://github.com/uol-dlip/docs/blob/rfc-001-what-store-in-fedora/rfcs/003-preservation-api.md#mets-obligations](https://github.com/uol-dlip/docs/blob/rfc-001-what-store-in-fedora/rfcs/003-preservation-api.md#mets-obligations)
-	- #done Leeds Add sensitivity/access/copyright/licensing step here.
+	- #done Leeds Add sensitivity/access/copyright/licensing step here. [step in EMu - review flag needed in EMu]
 	- #intranda include checksum creation and metadata configuration for access conditions in the pricing proposal
 	- #Digirati specify requirements for checksums: algorithm, SHA256?
 1. Goobi creates a digital object in the repository #Development